petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/importing-fragments-and-resources.md

 1. Select `clarity-fragments.zip` and click *Import*.

-1. Repeat the procedure for the remaining zip files in `liferay-q9c4.zip/fragments`.

    When finished these fragments appear in the fragment set:

    <!-- This list will need to be finalized at the end of drafting the module-->